 In perhaps the greatest CTA-button formula of all time, Joanna Wiebe makes applying these universal principles simple.
 Put yourself in your reader’s shoes and finish this one sentence:

 Moreover, as Joanna explains:

 Never introduce work in your CTA copy.
 So if you’re writing a newsletter that leads to a landing page where the user will have to sign in to watch a video, don’t write a CTA in the newsletter that goes, “Sign in to watch the video.”
 That’s introducing work.

 It doesn’t matter that, in fact, they will have to sign in to watch the video; all that matters is what the end user wants.
 What do they want?
 To watch the video.
 So test CTA copy that reads something like “Watch The Video” (and then add a few words about the value of doing so).

 All of these insights demand radical empathy.
 In Ramit Sethi’s words, “When you can truly deeply understand people, even in fact better than they understand themselves, then your sales skyrocket.”

-All that’s great … but again, what exactly do radically empathic, salvation-promising CTAs look like?
+That’s all great… but what exactly do radically empathic, salvation-promising CTAs look like?

-Let’s start with what at first appears to be an example that’s far from theological:
+Let’s start with an example that, at first, appears to be far from theological:

 Don’t be misled by the CTA’s seeming banality.
-Words like “personalized” and “the music you love” speak directly to the heaven Pandora’s visitor’s crave.
-And the CTA offers them an immediate experience of that heaven … for themselves.
+Words like “personalized” and “the music you love” speak directly to the heaven Pandora’s visitors crave.
+And the CTA offers them an instant slice of that heaven for themselves.

 Slack’s heaven is a messaging app that makes “your working life simpler, more pleasant, and more productive.”
 And their CTA button invites you to experience it firsthand: